omanwhatiscomputer/local-grader-classroom50/readme.md

 This script is written for Linux/MacOS

-This repository hosts the bash script to grade classroom 50 workflow locally.
+This repository hosts the bash script to locally autograde classroom50.

 To create the scoring.json file copy the json entry for the assignment in "https://github.com/CSCI4300-Web-Programming/classroom50/blob/main/tester/assignments.json"